alphagov/govuk-developer-docs/source/manual/howto-backup-and-restore-in-aws-rds.html.md

 1. Navigate to the `external-secrets` app, locate the `local-links-manager-postgres` external secret, select the "..." menu, and select "Refresh".
 1. After refreshing this secret, the app's pods should automatically be restarted pointing at the correct database instance.
 To confirm that this happened, navigate to the `local-links-manager` app, locate the `local-links-manager` deployment, and check the uptime of the pods.
     > If the pods were not automatically restarted, select the "..." menu next to the deployment, and select "Restart".

-1. Verify that the app is now using the backup database by checking if the change you made in the previous step has been reverted.
+### 8. Check that the app is now using the restored database

+Open a Rails console on the target app with `kubectl exec -n apps -it deploy/local-links-manager -- bundle exec rails c`, and verify that `ActiveRecord::Base.connection_db_config.host` returns the hostname of the restored database.

 ## Delete an obsolete database